[Updated June 2020]

 2. Blyde River Canyon and 3 Rondavels

 The Blyde river canyon is an unforgettable sightseeing experience in this most unforgettable part of the world.
-When you visit this 3rd largest canyon in the world, you will look out over the seemingly never-ending sky and mountains of the Lowveld landscape.
+When you visit this third-largest canyon in the world, you will look out over the seemingly never-ending sky and mountains of the Lowveld landscape.
 No matter how great of a photographer you may be, it’s impossible to truly capture the full awesomeness of this phenomenal site.
-Entrance fee: R20 per person.
+Entrance fee to the nature reserve is R25 per person.

 Also known as the three sisters, standing more than 700 metres above the landscape, the three rondavels are located just left of the Blyde River Canyon.